Dredging

 • Capital dredging is the removal and relocation of natural and previously undisturbed seabed to increase water depth for shipping channels, swing basins and berth pockets.

 • Maintenance dredging is the removal of sediments that have settled on the seabed and need to be removed to ensure the safe navigation and movement of vessels through shipping channels.
-Overtime, sediments such as sand, silts, clays and rocks move through the waterway due to tides, winds and waves and settle in quiet and stable areas of the seabed, affecting the safe navigation of vessels.
+Overtime, sediments such as sand, silts and clays move through the waterway due to tides, current and waves and settle in quiet and stable areas of the seabed, affecting the safe navigation of vessels.

 Why do ports need to dredge?

-Because vessels require a certain amount of water to float and not touch the seabed, port and shipping channel managers need to dredge to increase or maintain the depth of the channel and berthing areas to ensure vessels can safely move through the water.
+Vessels require a certain water depth to ensure clearance from the seabed.
+Port and shipping channel managers need to dredge to increase or maintain the depth of the channel and berthing areas to ensure vessels can safely move through the water.
 Dredging is an important part of ensuring a shipping channel, berthing pocket and swing basin is safe and functional.

 What is the dredging methodology?

 A backhoe dredger and several hopper barges will be used to dredge the seabed and are proposed to operate 24/7.
-A service barge will handle and transfer the dredged material from the hopper barges to the new reclamation area.
+Hopper barges will handle and transfer the dredged material from the hopper barges to the new reclamation area.
 All dredged material will be reused on the project site.

 Based on the current design, the extent of dredging has been significantly reduced by approximately 70%, compared to the 2023 project referral submitted to the Commonwealth Government.